nclskoh/aurora-eval/README.md

 This parses __all__ log files in the directory and graphs them for throughput and RTT against time.
+You can use a `-t <tag>` to limit scope to a single experiment, or `-f <file>` for a single file.
 The output is written to `<expt>.pdf` in the log directory.

-These two files should illustrate usage of the API.
+These two files should illustrate usage of the API, and the moving parts should be additional files like `run_figure2.py` that generates log data and `plot_rate_rtt.py` that consumes and graphs log data.

 Be careful about changing the Aurora command in `command/command.py`;
 running with wrong switches or values will fail silently and just give bad data!